20 Essentials for a Rockstar Website

 When you start typing, “Book…”, you get tons of options in the drop-down to help you select one.
 This is the auto-suggest menu at work.

-You can also have an auto-suggest menu that displays suggested keywords, categories, brands, site content or searches history to help customers find products and other site content faster.
+You can also have an auto-suggest menu that displays suggested keywords, categories, brands, site content or searches history to help customers find products and other site content faster for a rockstar website.

 Search results pages also act as good starting points when using faceted navigation, continually grouping similar items and attributes together to target meaningful product results.